paulohaacke/okteto-dev-envs/README.md

-# Okteto Development Environments
+# Development Environments

-This repository will contain some of my docker images (and maybe some other related resources) used to develop using okteto.
+This repository will contain some of my docker images (and maybe some other related resources) used to develop.